UPDATED: May 18, 2020

 and national health authorities.

-have introduced more rigorous cleaning measures and
+are continuing with our rigorous cleaning measures and

-equipped team members and technicians with additional
+equipped team members and technicians with

 robust hygiene measures, sanitization,